© WHO India/ Ranadeep Saha

 28 January 2026

 Kalicharan Para, a small hamlet in Noonacherra under Mungiakami Block of Khowai district, exists beyond the reach of roads and routine services.
 To get there, one must endure a five-hour boat journey, navigating rough waters, thick jungle, and unforgiving terrain.
-For years, this isolation has come at a cost.
-Children have grown up without routine immunization, and pregnant women have faced motherhood with limited access to essential healthcare.
+For years, this isolation has come at a cost, with limited access to essential health care.

 For the public health system, reaching essential health services to Kalicharan Para represented one of the hardest challenges: a community quite literally off the map.